This blog was originally posted on 15th March 2018 and was updated February 2021.

-Castelletto di Montebenichi
+2. Castelletto di Montebenichi, Tuscany

-This year we had a fantastic day in Siena with my painters working in the Piazza del Campo and at the Duomo di Siena.
-The medieval city is an UNESCO world heritage site and there are so many incredible monuments, buildings, churches, squares and bridges – so it is a great place to visit for us artists!
-While in Siena it is worth having a look in local galleries to see Siena’s Renaissance art tradition, inspired by French Gothic and Byzantine art.
+This year, we had a fantastic day in Siena working in the Piazza del Campo and the Duomo di Siena.
+The medieval city is a UNESCO World Heritage Site filled with incredible monuments, churches, squares, and bridges.
+It is a great place to visit for artists to be inspired!
+It’s worth having a look in local galleries to see Siena’s Renaissance art tradition, inspired by French Gothic and Byzantine art.